 These foods are difficult to digest as they can put stress on the digestive system.
 They can cause stomach pain, cramps, gas, and bloating.

-Alcohol causes also damage to stomach lining and liver.
+Alcohol causes also damage to the stomach lining and liver.
 Moreover, studies showed that smoking can cause throat irritation and stomach ulcers.
 It can increase the risk of an upset stomach.

 When To See A Doctor